stefanosiano/PowerfulImageView/README.md

 Most applications use images loaded from the internet.
 There are a lot of great libraries to handle these cases, like [Picasso](https://github.com/square/picasso) or [Glide](https://github.com/bumptech/glide).
 These libraries allows you to show placeholders in your imageViews while downloading/processing the image, too.
 While this helps a lot, the placeholder doesn't provide any feedback or information to the user.
 So I created this library to show a progress indicator directly into the Image View, imitating the Android material circular progress bar, to show the current download (or an indeterminate progress bar when the image is downloaded, but processing).
-This is flexible enough to let you use the progress in other ways, like time passing, current achievements or whatever you want.
+This is flexible enough to let you use the progress in other ways, like tracking time passing, current achievements or whatever you want.